PEOPLE IN ONSHORE AND OFFSHORE DETENTION

 Source: Department of Home Affairs.

-Children in locked detention, all in NSW.
+Children in locked detention.
 In February 2024 there were six children in locked detention.

 Children in community detention in Australia (designated address, nightly curfew, no guards).